hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 2. `createSelector` to create selectors that are powered by `reselect`, which memoizes selector functions.
 It's to help select data within our store's slice.
 3. [`createAsyncThunk`](https://redux-toolkit.js.org/usage/usage-with-typescript#createasyncthunk) which can do data fetching, and anything promise-related.

-However, when used incorrectly, Redux Toolkit will still lead into problems for our users and developer.
+However, when used incorrectly, Redux Toolkit will still lead into problems for our users and for developers.
 Let's describe a common scenario: data fetching.

 # How to do Data Fetching with Redux Toolkit?